-5.2.8 Interpretative forest sites, recreation Recreation Features sites and recreation trails [FRPA 56(1)] Description AVCF including the Teodore and Sproat Lake Lookout Trails in the Sproat FDU (including access to karst features) and the Mt Adder, Gibson-Klitsa (Brigade Lake) [Rec 6390 1] and the Klitsa (aka Brooke George) trails in the Taylor FDU.
+5.2.8 Interpretative forest sites, recreation Recreation Features sites and recreation trails [FRPA 56(1)] Description A number of recreation trails as shown on the FSP maps are known to the AVCF including the Teodore and Sproat Lake Lookout Trails in the Sproat FDU (including access to karst features) and the Mt Adder, Gibson-Klitsa (Brigade Lake) [Rec 6390 1] and the Klitsa (aka Brooke George) trails in the Taylor FDU.
 In addition the AVCF is also aware of a trail system in the Weiner Creek watershed (Weiner Falls) and connecting the Teodore and Sproat Lake Lookout trails that has not yet been mapped.
 It was also made known during the public open house that several popular camping sites exist along the south side of the Taylor River between the river and South Taylor Main.
 Existing recreation features are further described in the AVCF Management Plan section 13.3.4.
-Objective The AVCF objective is that industrial activities will coexist and complement recreational opportunities within the community forest.
-Strategies and Results Objectives Strategies and Results apply to these Forest Development Units: Sproat $$
+Objective There are no legally established interpretative forest sites, recreation sites or recreation trails within the community forest area and consequently no legally established objectives for these features.
+The AVCF objective is that industrial activities will coexist and complement recreational opportunities within the community for the community of the community Strategies and Results The AVCF will follow the strategies described in section 13.3.4.3 of the AVCF Community Forest Agreement Application and Forest Management Plan (April 16,2009).
+Objectives Strategies and Results apply to these Forest Development Units: Taylor √